odino/odino.github.com/source/about/index.markdown

 some of the feedback that I received includes:

+> I had the pleasure of working with Alessandro since the early stages of Namshi,
+> before it became the most successful fashion e-commerce in the Middle-East.
+> There is no doubt that Alessandro played a key role in the success of Namshi.
+> Thanks to his forward thinking and leadership, we were able to quickly create
+> and modify an ecommerce platform that fulfills the business needs, with a very
+>  small tech team (compared to the market).
+Other than being a great product
+> oriented professional, he can rapidly choose the right tools for the job,
+> even if it is a new product or technology, mentor the team and also feed a
+> developer’s willing-to-learn/willing-to-try desires.
+> It is very difficult nowadays find someone that has great skills from the
+> business, technical and leadership point of view, but Alessandro has all of
+> them.
+His motto, “keep things simple”, is something that I will definitely
+> keep in mind every time I have to tackle a tech challenge.
+>
+> **Alessandro Cinelli, Head of Backend Engineering @ Namshi (2016)**
+>
 > I have been privileged to have good managers but Alex stands above.
 > He is one of the most complete leaders I have seen.
 His attributes
 > are countless from unique ways of motivating the team to being a